 Other lead sources are call-arounds.
 That’s where you pick a vacant space and call the families of adjacent burials to see if they want a spot near their loved ones.
 The main trouble with call-arounds is that everybody in the records is dead and their relatives are unrecorded.
 I never once got through to anybody on a call-around.

 Then there are dinner leads.
-Dinner seminars where attendees learn”Everything you need to know about cemetery and funeral pre-arrangement.”
+Dinner seminars where attendees learn “Everything you need to know about cemetery and funeral pre-arrangement.”
 These dinners are held monthly at an area restaurant and guests are invited through direct mail.
 Most are Platelickers; people who will sit through any presentation for a free meal.
 Many attend multiple times.
-Salespeople stand in line as the up system is employed and you get who you get. the only reason I made my first two sales was because I knew the people and they would have bought what I sold from somebody else anyway.
+Salespeople stand in line as the up system is employed and you get who you get.
+The only reason I made my first two sales was because I knew the people and they would have bought what I sold from somebody else anyway.
 All the other dinner leads but one turned out to be dead ends.
 Most people say they just want to get information and ask for a brochure they can throw away later.
 Sadly, a few who want to make pre-arrangements do not have the funds to move forward.
 My last sale was from an almost year old dinner lead.
 I sold a grave to a woman who attended an Outback Steakhouse dinner I did not attend.
 She wanted to make sure her grave was in a nice spot.
 I took her on a tour and got her as close to the lake as I could, where no other graves would block her view.
 Even in death, people want the best seat they can get.
+Then, a few weeks later, a bizarre and unfortunate circumstance robbed her of this prized possession.
+Her daughter died.
+So, she gave the grave to her.

 All of these lead sources still don’t beat being on duty.
 A fair percentage of walk in traffic is in the market for purchase and you have to be on duty to meet them.
 That’s all there is to it.
 So without duty, you are sunk.
 Even on duty, however, there are no guarantees, of course.